edgelesssys/osm-bookstore-demo/README.md

 You should see increasing numbers in books bought/stolen for bookbuyer and bookthief, as well as increasing numbers in books sold for bookstore.

 Alternatively you can run the `bookwatcher` terminal application to view the statistics in a single terminal window.
+`bookwatcher` uses MarbleRun's root certificate to verify TLS connections to the other applications.
 ```bash
 go run app/bookwatcher/bookwatcher.go -c marblerun.crt
 ```